Prathibha887/portfolio/README.md

-# portfolio where you can know more about me
+# portfolio where you can know more about me and my skills